 - 1. Try to speak to the teacher during lesson time or while children are being supervised. - 2.
-Try to sort out the problem yourself by approaching children or parents concerned on the school premises.

-3. Take out your frustrations on other children, parents or staff of the school.
+Try to sort out the problem yourself by approaching children or parents concerned on the school premises. - 3.
+Take out your frustrations on other children, parents or staff of the school.

-BPA Responsibilities Parent Responsibilities Appointments and Complaints Appointments and Complaints To deal with complaints as efficiently as possible after gathering all the relevant information To be fair and consistent with our policies and procedures Concerns of child safety will be dealt with on the day Letters will be responded to within three working weeks Ensure that parents are kept informed To operate within our Sanctions and Rewards Policy To follow the Complaints Procedure, as outlined in the Home School Agreement To allow time for BPA staff to investigate the situation Please do not speak to teachers outside of lesson time Please do not attempt to resolve problems by approaching children or parents on the school premises Please do not take out frustrations on children, parents or staff of the school Be clear on what would be a preferred resolution to your concerns Complaints should be related to BPA's statutory duties to comply with legislations in Safeguarding, equality, educational equity, educational access, and educational standards and expectations- not just personal opinion
+BPA Responsibilities Appointments and Complaints Parent Responsibilities Appointments and Complaints To deal with complaints as efficiently as possible after gathering all the relevant information To be fair and consistent with our policies and procedures Concerns of child safety will be dealt with on the day Ensure that parents are kept informed To operate within our Sanctions and Rewards Policy To follow the Complaints Procedure, as outlined in the Home School Agreement To allow time for BPA staff to investigate the situation Please do not speak to teachers outside of lesson time Please do not attempt to resolve problems by approaching children or parents on the school premises Please do not take out frustrations on children, parents or staff of the school Be clear on what would be a preferred resolution to your concerns Complaints should be related to BPA's statutory duties to comply with legislations in Safeguarding, equality, educational equity, educational access, and educational standards and expectations- not just personal opinion